NourhanKhaled17/Online-library-Application/README.md

 # Online-library-Application
-This app includes all fields of Books, Reading books as Pdf and Books are available for purchase.
+This app includes all fields of Books & Novels and their reading as Pdf and it's available to buy them in Paper.